clojure-finance/clojask/README.md

 <details>
 <summary><strong>Logging</strong></summary>

-Onyx writes warnings and errors to `.clojask/clojask.log` in the working directory, rotated at 10 MB.
+Onyx writes warnings and errors to `.clojask/clojask.log` in the working directory, rotated at 10 MB with one backup.

 </details>